tbrowder/CSV-Table/README.md

 It can handle the following which other CSV handlers may not:

-  * with a header line
+  * With a header line

     * normalizing field names

-    * header lines with an ending empty field (reported but otherwise ignored)

     * data lines with fewer fields than a header (missing values assumed to be "")

     * data lines with more fields than its header (fatal, but reported)

+Note header lines with any empty fields causes an exception.
+This is a valid header line:

+    field0, field1, field2

+This header line is **not** valid (notice the ending comma has no text following it):

+    field0, field1, field2,

-  * without a header line
+  * Without a header line

     * data lines are padded with empty fields to the maximum number of fields found in the file

-  * either with or without a header line
+  * Either with or without a header line

     * files are automatically saved by default